How to direct inexperienced presenters

 Use a prop

 This key acting technique can also be used by presenters.
 Give your presenter something physical to talk about.
 A doctor could use an anatomical model, a scientist a lab machine, and a biology teacher a plant.
-However, the object doesn’t necessarily need to be related directly to the topic.
+However, the object doesn’t necessarily needs to be related directly to the topic.
 It can also be used as part of an anecdote, or as a segue into the main topic.
 Over the years, we’ve had many different kinds of props: a toy fire engine, an enormous, live snail, a large model of human intestines, archaeological finds, clay figures, law books, an African tribal staff, and human brains (yes, really!).

 Using a prop gives the host the possibility to talk about something and visually explain things to the viewer.
-In most cases, it also naturally comples the speaker to explain things in a more simple way.
+In most cases, it also naturally compels the speaker to explain things in a more simple way.

 Keep the script out of sight